ewdlop/cursor-kivy-python-imagine-app/README.md

 ### Basic Operations
 1. Click "Load Image" to select an image to edit
 2. Use "Rotate" to rotate the image 90 degrees clockwise
+3. Use "Flip H" to flip the image horizontally
+4. Use "Flip V" to flip the image vertically
-3. Use "Grayscale" to convert the image to grayscale
+5. Use "Grayscale" to convert the image to grayscale

 ### Image Adjustments
 1. Brightness: